OmkarSsawant/Competitive-Programming-with-Kotlin/README.md

 # Competitive-Programming-with-Kotlin
-Kotlin competitive programs are solved here
+competitive programs are solved here generally using kotlin and java , sometimes cpp